 To protect yourself, keep track of your bank and credit card accounts.
 Banks and credit unions try to catch fraudulent purchases, but their computers can’t catch everything.

 Also, avoid giving out your payment information to just anyone.
 For example, don’t buy something online if the website is not secure.
 You usually can see whether a website is secure by looking at the address bar at the top of your browser.

-Lastly, keep an eye on your credit score.
+Lastly, keep an eye on your credit score and credit reports.
 If you notice any big changes, it could be a sign that something is wrong.

 Identity theft is a real threat.
 But if you remain vigilant, you can limit the opportunities fraudsters have to steal your information.

 Interested in refinancing student loans?Here are the top 9 lenders of 2022!